tskit-dev/tskit/docs/data-model.rst

 site.
 If mutations are entered into the mutation table ordered by time of appearance, then this sortedness allows us to infer the parent of each mutation even for mutations occurring on the same branch.
-The :meth:`TableCollection.compute_mutation_parents` method will take advantage of this fact to compute the ``parent`` column of a mutation table, if all other information is valid.
+The :meth:`.TableCollection.compute_mutation_parents` method will take advantage of this fact to compute the ``parent`` column of a mutation table, if all other information is valid.